Empower Missouri has a long history of fighting for criminal legal system reform.

 The CJC works to elevate specific policy reforms that can put us on the road to ending mass incarceration and the endless cycle of formerly incarcerated people living in poverty.
 Our current approach isn’t working.
 Missouri’s mass incarceration rates devastate families and communities, depress local economies, and do not improve public safety.
 Coalition members share stories and data from their own work and experiences with the criminal justice system to build a collective understanding of current obstacles facing criminal justice reform.
 The coalition educates the community about the ways our current system is failing us while collaboratively developing & advocating for significant policy reforms with the state legislature.

-Click HERE to view our events page to learn when the next Criminal Justice Coalition meeting will be held.
-It is staffed by Chris Morrison.
+Click HERE to view our events page to learn when the next Community Justice Coalition meeting will be held.
+It is staffed by Gwen Smith.

-Use the form below to let us know that you’re interested in joining our Smart Sentencing Coalition.
+Use the form below to let us know that you’re interested in joining our Community Justice Coalition.